 If you’re looking for the best Chimney Sweep in Spring Hill, KS then look no further, you’ve found the right team to help with all your fireplace and chimney needs!
 Whether it’s an inspection, cleaning, or repair, a Certified Technician will be on every job site.
 Backed by a team of support staff ready to help you with everything chimney and fireplace!
 Learn more about us.

-We provide Complete Fireplace and Chimney Service to Spring Hill and surrounding areas:
+We provide Complete Fireplace and Chimney Service to Spring Hill, KS and surrounding areas:

 Since 1987 Full Service Chimney™ has provided your local community with a large variety of services for all your chimney and fireplace needs.

 Have a Question?